yngskkj/Yangola/README.md

 - 👋 Hi, I’m @Lucas(Yangola)
 - 👀 I’m interested in Games, Music and Programming
-- 🌱 I’m currently finishing high school
+- 🌱 I’m currently serving the armed forces
 - 💞️ I’m looking to collaborate on Crafty BOT(Translator: Portuguese)
 - 📫 How to reach me....